manatlan/mcp/README.md

     $ uv sync --dev --all-extras
     $ uv run mcp-server-test

+it uses the low level "mcp" module

-### mcp2-server-test
+### mcp2-server-test (stdio)

+The "mcp2-server-test" is as mcp server using fastmcp/stdio (it is managed via 'uv' too (it has its own .venv))

+### mcp3-server-test (http)

-The "mcp2-server-test" is as mcp server using fastmcp (it is managed via 'uv' too (it has its own .venv))
+The "mcp2-server-test" is as mcp server using fastmcp/http (it is managed via 'uv' too (it has its own .venv))